 Merrell Agility Peak 4 review: also consider

-The Hoka One One Challenger ATR 5 GTX (opens in new tab) is a waterproof, comfortable and durable trail running shoe, the ideal choice for runners who appreciate functionality over looks.
+The Hoka One One Challenger ATR 5 GTX (retailer link) is a waterproof, comfortable and durable trail running shoe, the ideal choice for runners who appreciate functionality over looks.
 Not saying the Challenger ATR 5 GTX is an ugly shoe, but its main appeal is not aesthetics for sure, it will more likely win you over with just how great it feels to run in it.
 Guaranteed.

-The Nike Air Zoom Pegasus 36 Trail (opens in new tab) is for runners who don't like to be defined as 'road' or 'trail' runners, providing a decent running experience on both pavement and forest trails alike.
+The Nike Air Zoom Pegasus 36 Trail (retailer link) is for runners who don't like to be defined as 'road' or 'trail' runners, providing a decent running experience on both pavement and forest trails alike.
 It might not outperform the best road/trail running shoes, but for runners who often mix up their style, this is probably Nike's best value-for-money shoes to get.
 Read our full Nike Air Zoom Pegasus 36 Trail review here.